Santa Marta sabrewing: Description

 The Santa Marta sabrewing is about 13 cm long.
 Both sexes have a decurved black bill, with the female's having more curvature, and both have a white spot behind the eye.
 Males' upperparts are glittering emerald green.
 They have a black face; their throat and breast are iridescent blue and the rest of their underparts dark green.
 Their tail is dark steely blue.
 The female has shining green upperparts and mostly grayish white underparts with green flanks and undertail coverts.
 Its tail is mostly green with grayish tips on the outermost pair of feathers.

 Distribution and habitat

 The Santa Marta sabrewing is known only from the eastern slopes of the Sierra Nevada, in the highlands of the Guatapurí basin, west of Valledupar in northern Colombia.
-Because it is far from Santa Marta, and it is a endemic to the most important basin in department of Cesar, a proposal to change its English standard name to Guatapurí sabrewing is being discussed.
+Because it is far from Santa Marta, and it is endemic to the most important basin in department of Cesar, a proposal to change its English standard name to Guatapurí sabrewing is being discussed.
 It inhabits the edges of humid forest, plantations (especially of bananas), and bushy páramo.
 In elevation it ranges from 1200 to 2400 m.